Total Effort |

 |

-Between 1 July and 31 March the total amount of effort spent on weed control was 781 hours, 98% within the Reserve.
-Effort outside the Reserve was aimed at creating buffer zones around the boundaries.
+Between 1 July and 31 March the total amount of effort spent on weed control was 657 hours, 98% within the Reserve.
+The small amount of effort outside the Reserve was aimed at creating buffer zones around the boundaries.

-This was 39% more than last season (which was impacted by an extended period of lockdown due to Covid-19) but 5% below the average for the previous 12 seasons of monitoring.
-If Weetangera paddock is excluded from calculations (as described below *) effort for the rest of the Reserve was 18% below the average for the previous 12 seasons.
+This was 16% less than last season and 2% less than the average for the previous 13 seasons of monitoring.
+If Weetangera paddock is excluded from calculations (as explained below *) effort for the rest of the Reserve was 32% less than the average for the previous 13 seasons.

 * Note that data for Weetangera paddock is separated from the rest of the Reserve in this and some of the charts below because of the disproportionate amount of effort there in recent seasons with a large proportion of that effort being very intensive, associated with preparing and maintaining planting sites.